20centcroak/github-cheatsheet/cheatsheet.md

 \* f604538 (origin/master) create fileA

 This time we can see the fork in the graph with our 2 commits done in the featureX branch and then a merge with a generated commit (*8fb47dd*).
 Finally *HEAD* points to the *master* branch label which points to the last commit.
+Last commit and previous commit are identi
 We can also see that no commit have been added in the *master branch between the fork and the merge.
 Note that *develop* branch label and the tracking branch *origin/develop* points on the commit before the fork.